a new site to record and promote Gay History, Queer History, LGBT History with a Scottish slant.

 LGBT Law in Scotland: Timeline

-Search this site: enter word to search for and click Find.
+Search this site: enter word to search for and click Search.
 Site Map works too.

 This site is research and will probably always be under construction.
 However, it works fine but links are rather primitive and you require the use of the <Back> button on your browser quite a lot.
 It works best with Mozilla Firefox browser and construction is done using Ubuntu Linux running Dreamweaver and the like.